hizkifw/WebChatRWKVstic/README.md

 Currently state:

-- Mobile-friendly web UI with autoscroll, response streaming
+- Mobile-friendly web UI with autoscroll, response streaming, and markdown formatting
 - Chat message is just given as raw input to the model, and each message is evaluated separately